-This Information Circular is furnished in connection with the solicitation of proxies by or on behalf of the management of the Company for use at the Annual General Meeting (the "Meeting") of the shareholders of the Company (the "Shareholders") to be held at Suite #480 - 505 Burrard Street, Vancouver, British Columbia on Thursday, June 20, 2024, at 11:00 a.m.
+This Information Circular is furnished in connection with the solicitation of proxies by or on behalf of the management of the Company for use at the Annual General Meeting (the "Meeting") of the shareholders of the Company (the "Shareholders") to be held at Suite #480 - 505 Burrard Street, Vancouver, British Columbia on Thursday, June 26, 2025, at 11:00 a.m.
 (Vancouver time) and at any adjournments thereof for the purposes set out in the accompanying Notice of Meeting.
 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally, electronically or by telephone by directors, officers, employees or consultants of the Company.
 Arrangements will also be made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the beneficial owners of Common shares of the Company ("Common Shares") pursuant to the requirements of National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101").

 The Company may reimburse shareholders' nominees or intermediaries (including brokers or their agents holding shares on behalf of clients) for the cost incurred in obtaining from their principals authorization to execute forms of proxy.
 The cost of any such solicitation will be borne by the Company.
-Unless otherwise stated, the information contained in this Information Circular is given as at May 8, 2024.
+This Information Circular is dated May 12, 2025 and unless otherwise stated, the information contained in this Information Circular is given as at May 12, 2025.